suhailkakar/blog.suhailkakar.com/ckz3vn7d4005nghs14tjigvil.md

 };
 ```

-To deploy our contract, we need a private key.
+If you want to deploy the contract on Goerli, you would also need a private key.
 Open Metamask in your browser and click on the three top right and choose account details.

 ![https://cdn.hashnode.com/res/hashnode/image/upload/v1661683125127/zqJIH22Ps.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1661683125127/zqJIH22Ps.png?auto=compress,format&format=webp align="left")